mosuka/blast/README.md

 | cznicb                     | 0           | Enable cznicb KV store                       |
 | leveldb                    | 1           | Enable LevelDB                               |
 | badger                     | 0           | Enable Badger                                |

+If you want to enable the feature whose `CGO_ENABLE` is `1`, please install it referring to the Installing dependencies section above.

+### Binaries

 You can see the binary file when build successful like so: